Archethought/Archethought.github.io/index.md

 ---

-Archethought, founded in 2008, recently pivoted from data science consulting to commercialize micro-location technology, a rapidly growing field mapping indoor human and asset location.
-The company offers a subscription platform to deliver applications based on micro-location tracking data, using inexpensive, open source sensor hardware.
-Portions of the technology were developed to support astronaut wellness on the NASA Mars Mission.

-## *Please stand by as we undergo constuction*
+Archethought is commercializing micro-location technology, a rapidly growing field, mapping indoor location for people and valuable assets.
+The company offers a subscription platform to deliver solutions in Retail, Security, Hospitality & Conferences, Insurance, Manufacturing and Building Information Management based on micro-location tracking data.

+We are seeking Pilot Partners to develop and deploy solutions.
+Contact us to learn more.